350 Sacramento

 Equity Statement

-We believe that climate change disproportionately affects communities of color, underprivileged communities, and developing nations.
-It is an issue deeply rooted in colonization and capitalism.
-Climate justice, which recognizes that climate change is intertwined with other social struggles such as racism and economic inequality, is a central principle to our work and our movement, and thus building a strong, diverse social movement is necessary to combat climate change, which is a significant and mounting threat to the survival of humanity and all living things.
+Climate change disproportionately affects people of color, communities with lower incomes, and others from underrepresented and under-served communities, both locally and throughout the world.
+Climate justice, which recognizes that climate change is intertwined with other social struggles such as racism and economic inequality, is a central principle to our work and mission.
+Therefore, building a strong, diverse social movement is necessary to combat climate change, which is a significant and mounting threat to the survival of humanity and all other living beings.

-Therefore, we will strive to make 350 Sacramento’s culture one of respect, empathy, collaboration, inclusion, and liberation for people of all races, ages, sexes, genders, abilities, and religions.
-We will fight alongside the intersecting struggles for a more just, free, and sustainable society.
-We understand that each member comes from a different background and give the benefit of the doubt that each member is doing their best to meet these expectations.
-Consequently, we treat moments of possible misunderstanding or offense as opportunities to cultivate empathy, self-awareness, and restorative justice.
+We strive to make 350 Sacramento’s culture one of respect, empathy, collaboration, inclusion, and liberation for people of all races, ages, sexes, genders, abilities, and religions.
+We fight alongside the intersecting struggles for a more just, free, and sustainable society.
+We understand that we all have different backgrounds and life experiences, and give the benefit of the doubt that each member is doing their best to meet the moment, while being sensitive to environmental and social challenges.
+Consequently, we embrace opportunities to communicate and cultivate empathy, self-awareness, and restorative justice.
 We will continue to build our capacity to organize and co-power our diverse community to fulfill our mission.

 Get Involved